 Professional Medical Evaluation Identifies Root Causes

-Schedule medical evaluation if sexual desire problems persist for more than three months or significantly impact your relationships.
+Schedule medical evaluation if persistent low libido lasts more than three months or sudden changes in libido significantly impact your relationships.
+Comprehensive clinics offering direct primary care and personalized hormone optimization can provide ongoing support for both sexual health and general wellness.
 Blood tests that measure estradiol, total testosterone, free testosterone, and thyroid hormones identify specific deficiencies that require treatment.

-Women who experience sudden libido loss, painful intercourse, or complete absence of sexual thoughts need immediate medical attention to rule out serious underlying conditions.
+Women who experience sudden libido loss, painful intercourse, or complete absence of sexual thoughts need immediate medical attention to rule out serious health conditions or medical conditions.
 A comprehensive female hormone optimization approach can address the complex interplay of hormones affecting sexual desire.
-Antidepressants, blood pressure medications, and antihistamines commonly suppress sexual desire and may require dosage adjustments or alternative treatments.
+Certain medications, including antidepressants, blood pressure medications, and antihistamines, commonly suppress sexual desire and may require dosage adjustments or alternative treatments; in the case of antidepressants, serotonin can suppress sexual desire in both genders.

 Final Thoughts